ibm-cloud-docs/power-iaas/vpn-connections.md

 - Access your Virtual Servers through the primary private IP address by SSH or RDP.
 - Connect to your Virtual Server’s IPMI IP address for low-level server management or rescue needs.

 Each of your accounts can be given VPN access and can be limited regarding the subnets to which it needs access.
 You must have VPN access that is enabled and a VPN password that is specified before you attempt to log in to VPN services.
+You can use VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel, see [Connecting to your on-premises network](/docs/pvpc?topic=vpc-vpn-onprem-example).

 A maximum of four VPN connections are supported for one account.
 Maximum number of policies (IKE and IPsec) is limited to four.
 {: important}